qwertie/home/misc/Atlas-Shrugged-summary.md

 Eddie warns Dagny "I think they're planning to kill Colorado".
 Workers' unions demand limits of 60 mph and 60 cars on the Rio Norte line; surrounding states demand that Colorado not run more trains than they do; laws are proposed to prevent steel mills from producing more than others of equal size, to allocate Rearden Metal equally to every customer, to forbit companies from moving between states, and Wesley Mouch requests "emergency powers".

-What's the motive for all this red tape?
-Limiting train size is meant to create more jobs for railroad men (though it won't work since there aren't enough engines available), but that's all Rand says.
+(What's the motive for all this red tape?
+Limiting train size is meant to create more jobs for railroad men, though it won't work since there aren't enough engines available, but that's all Rand says.)

 Rearden Ore fails to deliver ore to Rearden for a month; Larkin first avoids talking to Rearden, then blames a rainstorm for the problem, then admits he gave all the ore to Orren Boyle because of his "social and patriotic responsibilities".
-Rearden tries making "unenforceable contracts" with untrusted small-time suppliers.
+Rearden tries making "unenforceable contracts" with untrusted small-time suppliers instead.

 Rearden has been avoiding his wife for months.
 Visiting his room, she explains the value of dishonesty: